Love Don't Cost a Thing (film): Soundtrack

+Reception

 Box office

 The film opened at #4 at the American box office raking in $6,315,311 USD in its first opening weekend behind Stuck on You, The Last Samurai, and Something's Gotta Give.

 Critical response

 The film has received mostly negative reviews.
 On Rotten Tomatoes it has an approval rating of 13% based on reviews from 72 critics.
 The site's consensus: "A stale, unnecessary remake of Can't Buy Me Love."
 On Metacritic it has a score of 37% based on reviews from 23 critics.

 Roger Ebert, film critic of the Chicago Sun-Times, gave the film a positive three-star rating after giving the original, Can't Buy Me Love, only half a star.
 Ebert describes the remake as wiser and less cynical than the original and suggests that it might have some insight into the insecurities of high school.